 Figure 1 displays the configuration for the YYIR tests, this must be adhered to if accurate and reliable data is desired.

-Once the tests configuration has been setup, test officials are positioned at both shuttle lines (cone B and C) and participants are ready, then the test can begin.
+Once the test configuration has been set up, test officials are positioned at both shuttle lines (cones B and C) and participants are ready, then the test can begin.

 - Participants begin the test from cone B.

 - When instructed by the audio player, they must run towards cone C (this must be reached before the following beep signal) and immediately return to cone B before the next signal.